OUR HISTORY

 The FOUNDER

 The enduring bond between an Australian grandson and his World War II veteran grandfather serves as a poignant reminder of the profound legacy left by those who served in one of history’s most significant conflicts.
-As the grandson listened to his grandfather recount tales of bravery, sacrifice, and resilience, he was not merely absorbing history; he was witnessing the embodiment of courage that defined an entire generation.
+As the grandson listened to his grandfather recount tales of bravery, sacrifice, and resilience serving along side the Yanks in the Pacific, he was not merely absorbing history; he was witnessing the embodiment of courage that defined an entire generation.
 Each story, filled with vivid details of camaraderie and hardship, ignited a fire within him—a deep-seated desire to honor those who fought valiantly for freedom.
 The profound impact of these conversations sparked a passion that would shape his future and the future of countless others.
 Inspired by this profound realization, driven by love, respect, and a profound sense of duty to preserve the sacrifices made by veterans, he embarked on a journey to the United States.

 -